Agricultural Marketing Service, Agriculture (USDA).

-The United States Department of Agriculture's (USDA) Agricultural Marketing Service (AMS) is proposing a revision to the method of interpretation for the determining the special grade “Green,” in the Pea and Lentil Inspection Handbook, as it pertains to the class “Lentils,” in the U.S. Standards for Lentils under the United States Agricultural Marketing Act (AMA).
-Stakeholders in the lentil processing/handling industry requested AMS to amend the definition of the special grade “Green” to allow for the inclusion of mottled lentils.
-To ensure that the Lentil standards remain relevant, AMS invites interested parties to comment on whether revising the inspection instructions facilitate the marketing of Lentils.
-This action will revise or amend the Grade and Grade Requirements for Lentils in the U.S. Standard for Lentils.
+This action is being taken under the authority of the Agricultural Marketing Act of 1946, as amended, (AMA).
+The United States Department of Agriculture's (USDA) Agricultural Marketing Service (AMS) is revising the method of interpretation for the determination of the special grade “Green” in the Pea and Lentil Inspection Handbook pertaining to the class “Lentils,” in the U.S. Standards for Lentils.
+Stakeholders in the lentil processing/handling industry requested that AMS amend the interpretation of the special grade “Green” in the Lentil inspection instructions by redefining the definition and including criteria for the inclusion of mottled lentils.

 Start Further Info